-India's banking reforms in the early 1990s re-introduced market forces into the sector and permitted ownership diversification.
-More than 15 years after the crisis, however, PSBs still account for 74 percent of total bank loans and 75 percent of banking assets.
-Even so, measured on NPAs, India's bank efficiency has improved.
-At the end of 2005 NPAs were 4.9 percent of total advances (Table 3), down from nearly 13 percent at the end of 2000.
-Since 2002 legislation has been passed that creates a framework to speed up the liquidation of defaulted loans.
-Creditor rights have been strengthened.
+India's bank efficiency has improved.
+Weak banks have not been recapitalized since the late 1990s.16At the end of 2006 NPAs were 3.3 percent of total advances (Table 3), down from nearly 13 percent at the end of 2000.
+Since 2002 legislation has been passed that creates a framework to speed up the liquidation of defaulted loans.17 Creditor rights have been strengthened.
 Lenders are allowed to settle with borrowers out of court and to sell blocks of bad loans to investors.
-However, NPAs are highly concentrated in the PSBs whose lending is still directed to priority sectors which since 1996 have accounted for between 40 and 50 percent of PSB NPAs (RBI website).
+However, NPAs are highly concentrated in the PSBs whose lending is still directed to priority sectors which account for between 40 and 50 percent of PSB NPAs (RBI website).
 Commercial banks are required to have a heavy presence in the rural areas, and indeed 71 percent of their branches are located there; these produce 33 percent of their deposits and account for 21 percent of their total loans (Patel 2004).
 On the positive side, small and medium-sized private companies account for 45 percent of all corporate loans and generate 23 percent of bank revenues (Farrell and Lund 2005).

 The relationship between ownership and bank efficiency is a subject of considerable enquiry and debate in India.
 Several macro studies using aggregate data generally confirm the superior efficiency of non-state-owned banks, while the findings from micro studies of specific banks clearly reinforce the findings.
-Among the macro studies, Sarkar, Sarkar and Bhaumik (1998), SSB, found only weak differences in ownership effects between private over public sector banks with little evidence of a differential in operating efficiency.
+Among the macro studies, Sarkar, Sarkar and Bhaumik (SSB 1998), found only weak differences in ownership effects between private over public sector banks with little evidence of a differential in operating efficiency.
 A later study of cost efficiency found private banks superior to PSBs, but the impact of deregulation in the early 1990s showed no significant differences between the two groups (Kumbhakar and Sarkar 2003).
 Further, the time trend in cost efficiency shows both groups making progress.
 But SSB found that public sector banks show evidence of moral hazard, taking less care in managing risk than private or foreign banks.

 An indepth study of a single PSB concludes that India's financial system under-lends and many potentially profitable firms are denied access to credit.
 Relative to investment in government bonds, priority lending can be quite risky.
-Loan officers fear being exposed to charges of corruption if loans go bad; they also lack expertise to evaluate potential profitability of such customers (Banerjee, Cole and Duflo 2003).
-Another analysis evaluates the role of bank ownership in under-lending and finds that private banks are

-"no less responsive" to government-mandated lending priorities than the public banks, with the exception of agricultural lending.
-A further comparison of public and private banks as intermediaries shows the former are less aggressive than private banks as lenders, attractors of deposits and in setting up new branches.
-Again, one of the reasons for the difference seems to be the risks perceived by loan officers in public banks of being investigated for corruption if loans go bad (Banerjee, Cole and Duflo 2004).
+Loan officers fear being exposed to charges of corruption if loans go bad; they also lack expertise to evaluate potential profitability of such customers (Banerjee, Cole and Duflo 2006).
+Another analysis evaluates the role of bank ownership in under-lending and finds that private banks are "no less responsive" to government-mandated lending priorities than the public banks, with the exception of agricultural lending.
+A comparison of the intermediary roles of public and private banks shows the former are less aggressive than private banks as lenders, attractors of deposits and in setting up new branches.
+Again, one of the reasons for the difference seems to be the risks perceived by loan officers in public banks of being investigated for corruption if borrowers default (Banerjee, Cole and Duflo 2005).